Martin-Umpierrez/preDose/README.md

 ###### 8.2.1) By Plotting:

-First Combine all metrics for all the tested models
+1. Use `combine_metrics()` to generate a summary of all evaluation metrics across the tested models.
+2. Visualize and compare model performance using the `plot_combined()` function.

 ``` r
 metrics2 = metrics_occ(simulations= sim2,